Historic U.S. 66

 Westbound U.S. 66 meets Crucero Road in Ludlow at this stop sign.
 Turn right to reconnect to Interstate 40, or continue straight to follow a dead-end stretch of U.S. 66 west.
 Gas, food, and lodging are available here.
 Photo taken 04/01/07.

-This view looks west along U.S. 66/Colorado Street Pioneer Bridge.
+This view looks west along the Colorado Street Pioneer Bridge just west of Old Town Pasadena.
 Dedicated on December 13, 1913, the bridge carries the historic route over the Arroyo Seco.
 A small plaque commemorating the construction of the bridge is posted on the south side of the bridge.
 Photo taken 01/28/06.

 This view looks west toward the arches of the Colorado Street Pioneer Bridge.
 Photo taken 01/28/06.

-Ornate touches such as decorative lighting and concrete bridge rails adorn the Colorado Street Pioneer Bridge as we proceed west across the Arroyo Seco.
+Ornate touches such as decorative lighting, art deco and concrete bridge rails adorn the historic, 1913 Colorado Street Pioneer Bridge carrying west U.S. 66 high above the Arroyo Seco.
 Photos taken 01/28/06.

 U.S. 66 next approaches the intersection with Rosemont Avenue.
 U.S. 66 continues northwest.
 Photo taken 02/26/11.